Our German Bohemian Legacy

 I would like to thank my German Bohemian friends the late Johan Gröbner, and Rudolph Womes as well as my dear loyal friends Maximillien Utz and Molly Schweinfurter who have so diligently documented our German Bohemian Heritage.

-I would also like to thank Dan Hoisington for friendship and support and capturing the German Bohemian culture in his documentary A Homeland Transplanted and I would like to thank Cory Klinge for his patient and timeless help in publishing my webpage.
+I would also like to thank Dan Hoisington for friendship and support and capturing the German Bohemian culture in his documentary A Homeland Transplanted and I would like to thank Cory Klinge for his patient and timeless help in publishing my webpage and my lovely granddaughter Brianna Rivet for helping edit and complete this webpage.

 And last but not least.
 I would like to thank my family for their love and encouragement while I labored to produce Our German Bohemian Legacy; especially my wife Dorothy who faithfully edited, translated and typed all my work